 Keep reading to find out more!

 Hormones cause the digestive system to slow down.
-For this reason, heartburn (one of the main symptoms of GERD) is common for pregnant women.
-In fact, many women start experiencing symptoms of gastroesophageal reflux disease once they get pregnant.
+Moreover, heartburn (one of the main symptoms of GERD) is common for pregnant women.
+In fact, many women start experiencing symptoms of gastroesophageal reflux disease when they get pregnant.

-Heartburn is a common occurrence for most people at one time or another, but it doesn’t necessarily mean you’re pregnant.
-However, if you also experience other symptoms, such as a missed period or nausea, these could be signs that you need to take a pregnancy test.
+Heartburn is a common phenomenon for most people at one time or another, but it doesn’t fundamentally mean you’re pregnant.
+Yet, if you also experience other symptoms like a missed period or nausea, these may be signs that you need to take a pregnancy test.

 Symptoms of GERD can start at any time during pregnancy.
-However, the symptoms like heartburn are common, they rarely cause complications like inflammation on the esophagus (esophagitis).
-After the baby is born, symptoms disappear.
+Nevertheless, the symptoms like heartburn are common, they seldom lead to complications like inflammation on the esophagus (esophagitis).
+After the baby is born, symptoms fade.

 The treatment for pregnant women is nothing different than the treatment for other people with GERD.
-Lifestyle changes and over-the-counter (nonprescription) medicines work best to relieve symptoms of the condition.
+Lifestyle changes and over-the-counter (nonprescription) medicines work best to alleviate symptoms of the condition.

 You know the basics but let’s stretch them here one more time: